markyoder/wasp_clone/wasphive/README.md

 ### InputName Assistance Details

-- The ***Input Name*** rule is used by the NEAMS Workbench to override the name of the actual node in the template provided by `InputTmpl` for autocompletion, if desired.
-For example, if the name of an element in the parse tree is `something_one`, but a template named `MySomething.tmpl` should use the name `something_two` instead, then this can be overridden with `something_one` via:
+- The ***Input Name*** rule is used by the NEAMS Workbench to override the name of the actual node that the template provided by `InputTmpl` uses for autocompletion, if desired.
+For example, if the name of an element in the input hierarchy is `something_one` (therefore the name in the schema must be the same), but a template named `MySomething.tmpl` should use the name `something_two` instead for autocompletion, then `something_one` can be overridden with  via:

 	    something_one{
 	        InputName = "something_two"